Use HostPath volumes

 3. Verify the file on the node.

-Log on to the node and run the ls /data command to check whether the file you just created exists in the /data directory of the host node.
+Log on to the node and run ls /data to check whether the file exists in the /data directory.

 Production considerations